All Episodes

 So how do you feel about all the impeachments?

-I mean, as much as you hate Trump, do you think that was that was an appropriate way to address the antagonism toward him?
+I mean, as much as you hate Trump, do you think that was an appropriate way to address the antagonism toward him?

-I believe that Donald Trump encouraged Russia to screw with the election.
+I believe that Donald Trump encouraged Russia to screw at the election.

 So yes, I would have impeached him.